shadow-robot/sr_vision/sr_camera_launch/README.md

 ## Troubleshooting

-- If you are running the code in a container, make sure your camera is plugged in before you run/start the container
+- If you are running the code in a docker container, make sure your camera is plugged in before you run/start the container